xrdocs/software-management/_blogs/2018-05-08-cable-management-with-ztp.md

 graph['edges'] = []
 ```
 A node or an edge is represented in Python using a dictionary that has some mandatory and some optional keys.
 I decided to organize all the optional parameters in a dictionary under the optional "attributes" key.
 The "label" (name) and "id" (sequential number) keys are mandatory for both edges and nodes, for edges the "source" and "target" keys are also mandatory to define the origin and destination node of each edge.
-Some of the key/value pairs in the attribute dictionary are not taken from the "show lldp neighbor" output but from the "show controller interface" output and can vary from platform to platform.
+Some of the key/value pairs in the "attribute" dictionary are not taken from the "show lldp neighbor" output but from the "show controller interface" output and can vary from platform to platform.

 I included the Digital Optical Monitoring (DOM) parameters collected from the "show controller" command.
 Not all transceivers supports the DOM feature but if supported, it provides a good overview of the quality of the signal received on all the transceiver lanes.
 It also alow you to monitor the temperature and Vcc reported by the transceiver.